gopaldev90/Thaupauker/README.md

 2. Ensure you have Python installed (3.7+ recommended).

-3. Install required libraries (if any; currently uses built-in modules).
+3. Install required libraries (if any).

 ---